A modest proposal:

 But if there were an option in Settings, to display the OSI logo for apps distributed under OSI-approved licenses, then it would be easy:

 The setting wouldn’t have to be the default (although it’d be great if it were).
 Those who care can turn it on, and they’ll see the OSI-approved badge next to apps that are open source.
-(Maybe touching the logo could take the user to more information, such as showing the specific license or the app’s home page.)
+Maybe touching the logo could take the user to more information, such as a page showing the specific license, the app’s home page, the exact version of the source code and the build configuration that would be behind the app that gets downloaded if the user clicks “Install”, etc.

 Why do I care?